-After relocating, brothers Dane and Lucas discover a bottomless pit in the basement of their new home that knows their worst fears and uses them to torment the boys.
-While Lucas and Dane attempt to solve the mystery of the giant, never ending hole in their basement, whatever lurks in that hole grows more and more unruly and puts the boys in grave danger.
+After relocating, brothers Dane and Lucas discover a bottomless pit in the basement of their new home.
+The endless cavern knows their worst fears and uses them to torment the boys.
+While Lucas and Dane attempt to solve the mystery of the giant, never ending hole in their basement, whatever lurks in that hole grows more and more unruly and the boys safety becomes more and more uncertain.

-I’m not always a fan of child actors, in fact, I’m usually not a fan, but the young cast of this film actually did a pretty good job of carrying the feature.
-Chris Massoglia (Cirque du Freak: The Vampire’s Assistant) is a little too moody at times but his portrayal of Dane is mostly right on the mark.
+I’m not always a fan of child actors, in fact, I’m usually not a fan, but the young cast of this film did a pretty good job of carrying the feature.
+Chris Massoglia (Cirque du Freak: The Vampire’s Assistant) is great as Dane.
 And Nathan Gamble is (The Mist) very good as Lucas.
 Hayley Bennett (The Haunting of Molly Hartley) also turns in a fine performance.
 She is refreshing as the sassy girl that lives next door.
-The young cast works well together to keep the film moving and makes the audience sympathetic to their plight in the process.
+The young cast works well together to keep the film moving and their peril is believable.

-The Hole is a great segue for horror loving parents that want to share their love of the macabre with their children without scarring them by exposure to something too mature for their age group.
-There are plenty of jump scares and things that go bump to keep the audience on their toes throughout the film’s running time but there’s nothing in the film that is sexually explicit or so overtly violent that it renders the film inappropriate for children.
+The Hole is a great segue for horror-loving parents that want to share their love of the macabre with their children without scarring them by exposure to something too mature for their age group.
+There are plenty of jump scares and things that go bump to keep the audience on their toes throughout the film’s runtime but there’s nothing that is sexually explicit or so overtly violent that it renders the film inappropriate for children.
 Kids that are old enough to differentiate between fantasy and reality will have a fun time with this picture.

 The Hole received very little marketing exposure at the time of its release; so if this title passed you by, give it a chance.
-It’s a fun, family friendly, film with some legitimate scares that won’t scar your kids too badly.
+It’s a fun, family friendly, film with some legitimate scares that won’t scar your children (too badly).
 It is available on DVD now.

 Director(s): Joe Dante